ropensci/roweb3/content/blog/2022-09-08-contributing/index.md

 * [Champions Program](/blog/2021/12/20/inclusive-leadership-program/): support community champions from historically excluded groups to become contributors to rOpenSci.

-* [Package Citations](https://ropensci.org/citations/): We manually curate a dataset of all citations of our packages.
-If you use one of our packages, please cite it (learn here how).
+* [Package Citations](/citations/): If you use one of our packages, please cite it!
+[You can learn here how to cite R and R Packages](https://ropensci.org/blog/2021/11/16/how-to-cite-r-and-r-packages/).

 * [Help Wanted](/help-wanted/): if you are ready to contribute, here is a list of issues where your expertise is needed (we have issues for different levels of expertise).